100 Hours

 -

-Delivered 100+ hours of targeted mentorship across creative and business disciplines—turning guidance into practical next steps for emerging artists.
+Delivered 100+ hours of targeted mentorship that transformed guidance into actionable next steps—helping emerging artists build sustainable careers.

 -

-Positioned Bulleit as a credible participant in artist development (not just a sponsor), reinforced by press and a year‑one celebration during Art Basel Miami.
+Positioned Bulleit as a credible collaborator in the artist development ecosystem (not just a sponsor), reinforced by earned press and a high-profile activation during Art Basel Miami.

 -

-Strengthened UnitedMasters’ role at the center of the independent ecosystem, demonstrating a partnership model that supports artists without diluting their voice.
+Strengthened UnitedMasters’ role at the center of independent music culture—demonstrating how brands can empower artists without diluting their voices.

 The Bigger Picture

-What began as a response to artists’ need for real mentorship became a scalable model for brand‑creator collaboration—one that pairs integrity with impact.
-By investing time with the right experts, 100 Hours delivered meaningful growth for artists and enduring cultural value for the brand.
+What began as a response to artists’ need for mentorship became a scalable model for brand–creator collaboration—one that pairs integrity with impact.
+By investing time with the right experts, 100 Hours built enduring value for both artists and the brands that support them.